ECN431/2018/README.md

 ## Git starter guide

 [Git](https://en.wikipedia.org/wiki/Git) is a version control system.
 Version control is a very useful tool for any project lasting more than a trivial amount of time, allowing you to systematically keep track of changes in your project (and revert if needed) and avoid the problem (and temptation) of having multiple iterations of the same file saved with different extensions ("homework_v2.tex", "homework_final_v7.tex", etc.).
-The learning curve to use Git successfully can be a bit steep, but for relatively simple projects (e.g., not involving hundreds of people involved in product development) the functionality you need to learn is very limited.
+The learning curve to use Git successfully can be a bit steep, but for relatively simple projects (e.g., not involving hundreds of people collaborating on product development) the functionality you need to learn is very limited.

 [GitHub](https://github.com/) allows you to store your files complete with version control history online.
 You can work on your files locally, then upload the changes to keep them safe, allow downloads to other devices, and sharing between collaborators.

+### Installation and basic setup of Git
 To start using Git, you can follow these steps:
 * Register for a free account at [GitHub](https://github.com/)
 * Install Git on your system: